GetSure

 Funeral homes typically require payment at least partially upfront (usually 30-50% of the total cost).

-With the average funeral now costing upwards of $10,000 (including the cost of the burial plot), affordability can be an issue.
-If this is the case for you, be sure to check out our article on what to do if you can’t afford a funeral.
+With the average funeral costing upwards of $10,000 (including the burial plot cost), affordability can be an issue.
+If this is the case for you, check out our article on what to do if you can’t afford a funeral.

 Burial Insurance